VladRafli/VladRafli/README.md

 * 🏢 IT Business Supporting Application Staff at PT.
 Indomobil Finance Indonesia.
 * 👨‍🏫 Available for consulting your IT problems.
 * 🎯 Targeting to become a Full Stack Developer.
-* 🔨 Mastering and Builds in Javascript and Typescript.
+* 🔨 Mastering and Builds with Javascript and Typescript.
 * 🤩 Open to great projects.

 ## Tech Stack